Atlas of the Transatlantic Slave Trade - Eltis, David; Richardson, David; Blight, David W; Davis, David Brion - Yale University Press

 This groundbreaking work provides the fullest possible picture of the extent and inhumanity of one of the largest forced migrations in history.

-David Eltis is Robert W. Woodruff Professor of History and principal investigator, Electronic Slave Trade Database Project, Emory University.
-David Richardson is director, Wilberforce Institute for the Study of Slavery and Emancipation, and professor of economic history, University of Hull, England.
+David Eltis is Robert W. Woodruff Professor Emeritus of History and principal investigator, Electronic Slave Trade Database Project, Emory University.
+David Richardson is former director, Wilberforce Institute for the Study of Slavery and Emancipation, and professor emeritus of economic history, University of Hull, England.
 Together, the authors coedited Extending the Frontiers: Essays on the New Transatlantic Slave Trade Database.

 OTHER TITLES BY THIS AUTHOR